 The rules of the transfer process are laid out in the Examination Regulations.
-For the purposes of this process, you need to send the following items to the Graduate Studies Administrator at the Social Sciences Division Office, in 1st Week of your third term (Trinity Term):
+For the purposes of this process, you need to submit the following items:

-- (i) a completed transfer of status forms GSO.2 and ODID.1, on which the supervisor will suggest the names of two suitable assessors (normally academic staff working in the University of Oxford: only in exceptional circumstances will external assessors be appointed); - (ii) a provisional thesis title and outline of the proposed research (up to 500 words, including a list of chapter headings, and some indication of the expected contribution to knowledge); - (iii) the transfer paper itself in two copies (up to 10,000 words excluding appendices).
+- (i) a completed transfer of status forms GSO.2 and ODID.1, on which the supervisor will suggest the names of two suitable assessors (normally academic staff working in the University of Oxford: only in exceptional circumstances will external assessors be appointed).
+The forms should be signed by you and your supervisor, and the GSO.2 should also be signed by your college Senior Tutor or equivalent, before they are submitted.
+These forms should be submitted to Dominique Attala by Friday of 2nd Week of your third term; - (ii) a provisional thesis title and outline of the proposed research (up to 500 words, including a list of chapter headings, and some indication of the expected contribution to knowledge); - (iii) the transfer paper itself in two copies (up to 10,000 words excluding appendices).
 This can be emailed to the Graduate Studies Administrator.
+This word limit must be strictly adhered to and submissions over the limit cannot be accepted.